-Welcome to WAC at Mason
+Welcome to Writing Across the Curriculum at

-During our updates, please visit our Facebook, Twitter, and The Writing Campus blog pages for current news and activities from Mason WAC!
+Please visit our Facebook, Twitter, and The Writing Campus blog pages for current news and activities from Mason WAC!

 - September 2014: AND AGAIN!
 For the 13th year in a row, Mason is one of only 11 schools on the U.S. News & World Report best-of list for Writing in the Disciplines.
 Ranked alongside programs at Harvard, Princeton, and Duke Universities, Mason WAC is proud to be recognized for its contributions to writing excellence.
+News story here.

 - July 14, 2014: WAC Director Michelle LaFrance and English faculty member Steven J. Corbett are featured in The Chronicle of Higher Education!
 “A 21st-Century Attendance Policy” explores how to take roll in college classes.